P E T R O L E U M

-This high energy fuel allowed the development of motor cars and vans that are safe and reliable, taking us from the horse-drawn carriage to the development of tarmac roads and motorways.
+This high energy fuel allowed the development of motor cars (such as the Ford Model T) and vans that are safe and reliable, taking us from the horse-drawn carriage and Red Flag Acts, to the development of tarmac roads and motorways.

 This gave us freedom to travel at reasonable prices and work in towns and cities while commuting home some miles away, except that nobody is paying to offset the damage they are doing to the natural world by driving such vehicles.